jatin1510/IT314_Project_22/README.md

 7. Accuracy - The information that is recorded about the companies and the students that are registered for particular companies must be accurate, reliable, and consistent.

 8. Credentials of the user should not leak in data breach anyway as it is a privacy concern.

+## <pre> **Identification of Model** </pre>

+### Here we have chosen an Iterative Waterfall Model.
+1. Reason why we have selected:
+* Requirements and needs are mostly the same , as time being there will not be major changes in that.
+* If at any phase there is something that needs to be changed , we can give feedback.
+* After Deployment of a particular version , if required to do some changes then follow the same iteration.

+2. Reason for Rejection of another suitable model:
+* Incremental Model: We don’t have to make different modules and work according to that and release that.
+* Spiral Model: In that major focus is on risk management.